 The act of taking a vote at a meeting of the Board of Directors.
-The law requires Board members to be physically present to have their vote officially recorded in the Board minutes.
+Except to accommodate the absence of any member of the Board due to military duty, Board members must be physically present to have their vote officially recorded in the Board minutes.